devandapaige/pythoness-programmer/src/app/services/ServicesREADME.md

 ## Current Service Offerings (Updated 2025)

 ### Primary Services
-1. **20-Minute Software Psychic Session** - $30
+1. **20-Minute Digital Psychic Session** - $30
    - Quick guidance and ideation for software-related challenges
    - Tarot card pull at start and end of session
    - Perfect for specific questions or quick wins

-2. **60-Minute Software Psychic Session** - $60
+2. **60-Minute Digital Psychic Session** - $60
    - Extended time for comprehensive software problem-solving and system design
    - Tarot card pull at start and end of session
    - Ideal for complex challenges that need more exploration time

 ### Service Description
-**Software Psychic Sessions** with the Pythoness Programmer - I don't solve your problems—I help you solve your own.
+**Digital Psychic Sessions** with the Pythoness Programmer - I don't solve your problems—I help you solve your own.
 Through my unique blend of technical expertise, pattern recognition, and spiritual insight, I guide you to bring your vision to life.
 My approach comes from a place of deep inner knowledge and connected insights from my background in sociology, civics, politics, and human rights.
 I make unsettling connections across industries that have historically gatekept knowledge, and my recommendations come from this place of deep understanding.
 With 3 years of software engineering experience and 10+ years in communications, customer service, and business operations, I understand how businesses actually work and how systems are designed to succeed or fail.
 Creation and ideation are spiritual processes, and I combine the mystical with the practical to get at the heart of what your business truly needs.

 ## Cal.com Event Configuration